Frequently Asked Questions

 What will it cost?

-The overall cost of participating on an exchange will vary depending on a number of factors, including destination (cost of living in Sweden, for example, is much higher than in Thailand) and what kind of lifestyle you maintain while there (how much you eat out, travel, drink, shop, etc.).
+The overall cost of participating on an exchange will vary depending on a number of factors, including destination (cost of living in Denmark, for example, is much higher than in Thailand) and what kind of lifestyle you maintain while there (how much you eat out, travel, drink, shop, etc.).
 However, participating on an exchange is probably not as expensive as you think and the cost of a semester abroad can actually be comparable to (or even less than!) what you might pay for a semester in Edmonton at the UofA.
 For more information on associated costs and a comparison of sample budgets at home vs. abroad, please see the Costs page of the website.

 Is there specific funding available for exchange?